 What causes cystitis?

-Cystitis is an inflammation of the bladder which can lead to pain and discomfort when urinating.
-It is very common amongst women - half of women will suffer from cystitis at least once in their lives - and it is usually very easy to treat, either with over-the-counter painkillers or prescription antibiotics.
-However, knowing both the symptoms and causes of cystitis, you may be able to avoid it.
+Cystitis is an inflammation of the bladder which can lead to pain, discomfort when urinating and needing to urinate more often.
+It is very common amongst women; half of women will experience cystitis at least once in their lives.

 Most commonly, cystitis presents with: